travelster/DBGallery/beyond-basics/custom-fields.md

 Field names and descriptions can be changed at anytime.
 When changed, those changes are reflected throughout the system.
 (The system uses generated database keys rather than the names of fields to identify them in the database, so it’s perfectly safe to change the names.)

 ## Showing custom fields across DBGallery pages
-The next step is to place the fields on the DBGallery pages where it would be convenient to see that data.
+The next step is to place the fields on the appropriate DBGallery pages.
 By default, custom fields are shown only in the Preview page's Full Data view, which is rather hidden and out of the way.
-Usually these fields would at a minimum be added to the Preview's Info tab.
-Very often they're added under each thumb and in the Shared view that a client would see.
-This is done fairly easily, see <a href="/datalayoutsettings" target="_blank">Data Layout Settings</a> for exactly how to do that.
+Usually these fields would, at a minimum, be added to the Preview's Info tab.
+Very often they're added under the main gallery view's thumbs and in the Shared view that a client might see.
+This is done fairly easily using the <a href="/datalayoutsettings" target="_blank">Data Layout Settings</a> tool.

 <!-- Please see our <a href="https://docs.google.com/presentation/d/1-fM1YyNQt5tcddxngUYA_U-hSEoXKkaVklvI2fHoCSg/edit?usp=sharing" target="_blank">Custom Fields</a> slideshow tutorial for how to use them. -->